AuxStudio/react-native-simple-components/README.md

 * [x] LoadingText - An animating loading component that represents a data fetch on text.
 * [x] Menu - A menu that animates in height.
 * [x] Modal - A modal that offers a dark transparent background and close icon out of the box.
+* [x] NotificationIcon - A small notification type icon that contains a count value.
 * [x] Page - A component that acts as a page wrapper (useful for passing in custom width and heights to your pages during responsive testing).
 * [x] ScrollHeader - An awesome image and tab bar header that animates into a HeaderBar on scroll (see it's props - TESTING)
 * [x] StarRating - Renders a row of outlined or filled stars based on rating prop